MichaelABryant/heart-disease-pred/README.md

 ### Feature Engineering

 I feature engineered using the dataset for future modeling.
 I made the following changes:
+* Created dummy variables for `sex`,`cp`, `fbs`, `restecg`, `exang`, `slope`, `ca`, `thal`

 ### Model Building

+First, I split the data into train and tests sets with a test set size of 25%.

+I then hyperparameter tuned 13 different models with five-fold cross-validation and evaluated them using accuracy.

+The models I used were GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, (hard) VotingClassifier, (soft) VotingClassifier, BaggingClassifier, (pasting with) BaggingClassifier, and AdaBoostClassifier.

 ### Model Performance